 Press Release: Leith Toy Hospital

 Leith Toy Hospital is a small studio in Edinburgh, Scotland, repairing all sorts of modern and antique toys.
-The majority of our patients are teddies and dolls, but we get a huge range of other items such as marionettes, jack in the boxes, rocking horses and ornaments.
-Our customers vary from children, whose favourite toys have become damaged, to elderly people, who want to get their childhood toys restored in order to pass them on to the next generation.
-All of them share a desire to preserve their beloved objects, which hold huge sentimental value; the range of services we offer and the promise of making well-loved toys last have resulted in huge demand for the toy hospital.
+The majority of our patients are teddies and dolls.
+We also get a huge range of other items such as marionettes, jack in the boxes, rocking horses and ornaments.
+Our customers vary from children, whose favourite toys have become damaged, to elderly people.
+Others who want to get their childhood toys restored in order to pass them on to the next generation.
+All of them share a desire to preserve their beloved objects.
+Which hold huge sentimental value.
+The range of services we offer and the promise of making well-loved toys last have resulted in huge demand for the toy hospital.

-Leith Toy Hospital grew out of Picture to Puppet, a small business that makes custom puppets and soft toys to order, started by Mari Jones in 2012.
-We make puppets and toys from photographs of people, pets, children’s drawings, school mascots, corporate mascots and pretty much anything people want!
+Leith Toy Hospital grew out of Picture to Puppet.
+A small business that makes custom puppets and soft toys to order, started by Mari Jones in 2012.
+We make puppets and toys from photographs of people, pets, children’s drawings, school mascots, corporate mascots and more!
 They’re ordered by TV and theatre shows, individuals, schools, parents, authors, illustrators and more.
-People kept asking us about repairs, so eventually we set up the Toy Hospital, and now it’s a big part of the business.
+People kept asking us about repairs, so eventually we set up the Toy Hospital.

-With a ‘teddy surgeon’ seamstress and ‘plastic surgeon’ doll specialist on staff, the variety of repairs we are called upon to perform is far-ranging and always keeps things interesting!
+With a ‘teddy surgeon’ seamstress and ‘plastic surgeon’ doll specialist on staff.
+The variety of repairs we are called upon to perform is far-ranging and always keeps things interesting!
 Our most common repair services range from seam repairs to new jackets to full reconstructions.
-The services we offer for soft toys include surface cleaning, darning, patching, joint replacement, new paw pads, new eyes, new facial features, restuffing, new clothes and “new skin.”
+The services we offer for soft toys include surface cleaning, darning, patching, joint replacement, new paw pads.
+We also offer new eyes, new facial features, restuffing, new clothes and “new skin.”
 For dolls, we do a lot of restringing, crack repair, finger rebuilding, new clothing, new blinking eyes/ eyelashes, and new wigs.